Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Introduction

 \section{Introduction}

-\Acp{av} have seen significant progress towards deployment readiness in recent years.
-Despite the promising potential, significant challenges, particularly those associated with their rigorous testing and validation, have hindered their widespread adoption.
-The validation process for \ac{av} systems is complex, involving not only technical trials in controlled environments but also extensive on-road testing in a wide variety of road and weather conditions.
-This includes addressing ethical and legal considerations, such as decision-making in critical and unexpected situations and liability in the event of accidents \cite{santoni2018meaningful, santoni2021four}.
-Given the countless scenarios that \acp{av} may encounter, it is impractical to conduct physical tests for every possible situation.
+\Acp{av} have seen significant progress towards deployment readiness.
+However, key challenges, particularly those associated with their rigorous testing and validation, have hindered their widespread adoption.
+The validation process for \ac{av} systems is complex and involves extensive testing in a wide variety of conditions and addressing ethical and legal considerations, such as liability in the event of accidents \cite{santoni2018meaningful, santoni2021four}. {\cstart Given the very large number of scenarios that \acp{av} may encounter, it is impractical to conduct physical tests for every possible situation.
 This limitation highlights the critical role of ``edge cases'' in \ac{av} development.
-Edge cases are unusual or extreme scenarios that significantly deviate from normal driving conditions, which can potentially challenge automated driving functions.
-While often rare, these cases occur frequently enough to demand specific design attention~\cite{Vater2023ADriving}.
-Examples include extreme weather events, unexpected object behaviors, and sudden animal crossings.
+Edge cases are novel or rare situations that require specific design attention to be handled reasonably and safely by automated driving functions.
+While the quantification of `rare' is relative to the system and context, these cases occur frequently enough in full-scale deployments to warrant dedicated consideration~\cite{Vater2023ADriving} (cf. \cref{sec:definition} for formal definition)}.
+Examples include extreme weather events, unexpected object behaviors, and unknown objects on the road.

-Edge cases are crucial in the development and testing of \acp{av} for several key reasons.
-First, they often represent the boundary between routine operations and potential failure modes that can lead to accidents or unsafe driving behavior.
-While \acp{av} are trained on massive datasets, these trainings usually focus on ``common'' driving situations as these scenarios are prevalent in the training datasets.
+{\cstart Edge cases are crucial in the development and testing of \acp{av} for several reasons. \acp{av} are trained on massive datasets, but these trainings usually focus on ``common'' driving situations as such situations are prevalent in the training datasets \cite{fernandez2024attribute, hu2022processing, zhang2025review}.
+Moreover, edge cases represent the boundary between routine operations and system performance limits, where the AV may encounter degraded functionality or unexpected behaviors.
+While not all edge cases are safety-critical, they can affect different aspects of AV performance, ranging from safety risks and accidents to reduced passenger comfort or operational efficiency.
 Specifically testing for edge cases improves their ability to handle the full spectrum of real-world driving conditions.
+Testing for edge cases also enables developers and manufacturers to meet regulatory requirements and safety standards.
+ISO 21448, the safety of the intended functionality (SOTIF) \cite{iso21448}, is one such standard focusing on reducing unknown hazardous scenarios by identifying ``triggering conditions.''
+Edge cases can be regarded as examples of these triggering conditions.